top of page

 I’m trying to jam it out to all the songs as fire comes on the stage and as everyone waves the white flashlight on their phones on the slow parts.
 Pine Knob is huge; there are people in lawn chairs and people standing over every last inch of the grass.
 I feel bad for the little girl behind us because her mom is piggy-backing her, her back dying while trying to peek over Chase’s head.
 I smell alcohol all over the place, that and sweat, lots of it.

-I try so hard to enjoy it but I can’t because the whole time in the back of my mind I already know that Ally and Skylar hate the man who wants to marry me someday.
-I know it’s wrong to talk about stuff like marriage so early, so many of my exes did that, but I thought he was different.
-Clearly I was wrong.
+I try so hard to enjoy it but I can’t because the whole time in the back of my mind I already know that Ally and Skylar hate the man who is probably going to marry me someday.
+He talks about it all the time, what our life will be like.

 It gets even worse when Skylar fan-girls over a guy standing in front of us that she says looks like Post Malone.
 “He’s the one with all the tattoo’s right?”
 I say to make conversation.